 Each stakeholder group will select one nominee.

 Up to two additional nominees will be selected by a simple majority vote of each house.
 One slot will be open to applicants of any kind.
-The other slot will be reserved for candidates who do not self-identify with any particular stakeholder group, including NomCom appointees.
+The other slot will be reserved for candidates who do not self-identify with any particular stakeholder group, including NomCom appointees [more on self-identification below].
 Prior to the vote, an Evaluation Team comprising one Councilor from each stakeholder group plus one NomCom appointee will assess the applications for these two slots and report to the Council.

 Unless the applicant pool does not allow, no more than two nominees should come from the same geographical region.